 Are you petite?
 Don’t forget that you are not just petite, but also have a body shape type.
 For looking your best, always take your horizontal and vertical body shape in mind.
-Read this ultimate guide on what to wear when you are petite with further tips.
+Read how to save money on clothes as a petite.

 Are you struggling when to wear what and where?
 Don’t scratch your head.
 Just buy my book How to Dress for Success in Midlife and you can easily look it up and build outfits from pieces you have in your closet.
 It’s like a recipe book, but for dressing.